thangleiter/phd_thesis/README.md

 - Build from source using `cargo install --path .`
   - Repo at `git@git.rwth-aachen.de:tobias.hangleiter/tectonic`
 - Biber and BibLaTeX versions need to be compatible.
 Download matching binary and replace TeXlive's: https://sourceforge.net/projects/biblatex-biber/files/biblatex-biber/2.17/binaries
+- Warnings from `algorithm2e.sty` are due to non-UTF-8 formatting of that file while including UTF-8 characters.
+Ignore.

 # Kaobook
 - Clone from source at `git@git.rwth-aachen.de:tobias.hangleiter/kaobook`